IT Focus Area: strategy

 The marketplace for knowledge management solutions is vast and diverse; it is imperative to know the primary providers, understand the cost and benefit of each type of technology, and figure out how each solution could help—or hinder—you from reaching your objectives.

 Gain an understanding of what employees use today and what is working and not working for them.
 Don't be too quick to purchase a new technology without first determining if your existing technologies are already meeting your needs.
 You can also wait to make costly technology decisions after the knowledge management program is well underway if there is broad support and a need for enhanced computing and automation.

 Step 5: Assess Current State

-Now that you've established your program objectives to solve your business problem, prepared for change to address cultural issues, defined a high-level process to enable the effective management of your knowledge assets, and determined and prioritized your technology needs that will enhance and automate knowledge management related activities, you are in a position to assess the current state of knowledge management within your organization.
+After you have established your program objectives, prepared for cultural changes, defined a high-level process, and determined and prioritized your technology needs, you can assess the current state of knowledge management within your organization.

 Step 6: Build a Knowledge Management Implementation Roadmap

 With the current-state assessment in hand, it is time to build the implementation roadmap for your knowledge management program.
 But before going too far, you should re-confirm senior leadership's support and commitment, as well as the funding to implement and maintain the knowledge management program.
 Without these prerequisites, your efforts will be futile.
 Having solid evidence of your organization’s shortcomings, via the assessment, should drive the urgency rate up.